Susan Leigh Star: Life and education

 Star grew up in a rural working class area of Rhode Island.
-Her family was of Jewish, English, and Scottish descent and she describes herself as "half-Jewish".
-Starved for philosophy she befriended an ex-nun during high school and eventually obtained a scholarship to Radcliffe College where she began taking philosophy classes.
-Not fitting in and deterred from taking a Religion degree, Star dropped out, married and moved to Venezuela where she co-founded an organic commune.
-It was here that Star asked many of the questions that formed the basis of her research.
-Her work is guided by interests in both technology and feminism, and it was during this time that the women's movement and Kate Millett's Sexual Politics inspired her to ask questions about technology and the effects that both good and bad technology have on oneself and on the world.
+Her family was of Jewish, English, and Scottish descent and she described herself as "half-Jewish".
+Starved for philosophy, she befriended an ex-nun during high school and eventually obtained a scholarship to Radcliffe College, where she began taking philosophy classes.
+Feeling she didn't fit in at Radcliffe and deterred from getting a religion degree, Star dropped out, married, and moved to Venezuela, where she co-founded an organic commune.
+There Star began to ask many of the questions that formed the basis of her later research.

+Her work is guided by interests in both technology and feminism, and it was during this time that the women's movement and Kate Millett's book Sexual Politics inspired her to explore and research technology and the effects that both good and bad technologies have on individual users and on the world.

-Star later returned to school and graduated magna cum laude from Radcliffe in 1976 with a degree in Psychology and Social Relations.
+Star later returned to school and graduated magna cum laude from Radcliffe in 1976 with a degree in psychology and social relations.
 She then moved to California and began graduate school in the philosophy of education at Stanford University.
-The program was not the right fit and she pursued her graduate education in sociology at the University of California.
+The program was not the right fit, so she pursued her graduate education in sociology at the University of California San Francisco.
 She completed her dissertation, under Anselm Strauss, in 1983.
-She became interested in computer science while studying the decision-making process of the scientific community as a metaphor for artificial intelligence with Carl Hewitt.
+While doing research with Carl Hewitt about the scientific community's decision-making process as a metaphor for artificial intelligence, she became interested in computer science.

 From 2004 to 2009 she held a position as a professor at the Center for Science, Technology, and Society at Santa Clara University.

-In 2010, she died in her sleep of unknown causes.
-At the time, she held the Doreen Boyce Chair at the University of Pittsburgh School of Information Sciences and was authoring the book "This is Not a Boundary Object" with her husband, Geoffrey Bowker.
+In 2010, Star died in her sleep of unknown causes.
+At the time, she held the Doreen Boyce Chair at the University of Pittsburgh School of Information Sciences and was authoring the book This is Not a Boundary Object with her husband, Geoffrey Bowker.